ome/omero-guide-scripts/docs/parameter_description.rst

 Namespace
 ---------
-In the case of key-value pairs import, the namespace assigned to the created key-value pairs.
+In the case of Key-Value pairs import, the namespace assigned to the created Key-Value pairs.

-For the three other scripts, used to restrict the selection of key-value pairs to that namespace.
+For the three other scripts, used to restrict the selection of Key-Value pairs to that namespace.

 When no namespace is provided, matches the namespace ``openmicroscopy.org/omero/client/mapAnnotation``, which \
 makes the Key-Value pairs editable in OMERO.web (the only namespace that allows that).